fjcalzado/Asynchronous-Javascript/readme.md

 The goal of this guide is to explain asynchronous programming in Javascript with the help of clean and easy figures to grasp key concepts in a glimpse.

-First, we will review useful key concepts to better understand the idea behind asynchronous programming in general.
+First, we will review useful general ideas to better understand what's behind asynchronous programming.
 Then, we will move our focus to the specific Javascript scenario to verify how these concepts are applied.
 Finally, we will see the most common asynchronous patterns in Javascript through examples.

-Let's refresh these concepts before going deeper into Javascript.
+Let's refresh these concepts before going deeper.

 # Concurrency